-We carried out qualitative follow-up interviews with 45 survey participants who agreed to re-interview. via videocall or phone, to follow-up survey participants to understand the context of risk, unmet need, and relational difficulties.
+We carried out qualitative follow-up interviews with 45 survey participants who agreed to re-contact.
+Qualitative interviews were conducted with survey participants who reported:

 By using quotas, we ensured variation by age, gender, ethnicity and region of Britain.